jennifernakinwale/jenniferkin/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello.
-I am a graduate student.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a Computer Science Ph.D. student at the University of Cincinnati, advised by Dr. Seokki Lee.
+I am broadly interested in research on data provenance, databases, and machine learning and I am affiliated with the Databases Group.

+Before joining UC, I graduated with a Bachelor of Science (First Class Honours) in Computer Science from the University of Ibadan, Nigeria, and was awarded the best graduating student in the computer science department.
+Professionally, I have held different roles in a bank, a fintech company, etc., ensuring a total shift in the development, delivery, and use of software products/applications.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.